Attractions and activities

 Towns and landscape

 Steep forested slopes near Interlaken in the east merge into more gradual slopes in the west.
 The region borders the Jungfrau Region and the Kander Valley.
-One of the more prominent towns along the lake is Spiez, with an atmospheric little marina and ancient castle.
+One of the prettiest lakeside towns is Spiez, with an atmospheric marina and ancient castle.

 What not to miss around Lake Thun

-Find many more tips in our guide about Thun.
+Find many more tips in my guide about Thun.

 5. The Jungfrau Region

-We explain all about it in our Jungfrau Region guide.
+I provide all must-read info in my Jungfrau Region guide.

 6. Lake Brienz